patrick-llgc/Learning-Deep-Learning/paper_notes/transformer.md

 tl;dr: Transformer architecture to get the SOTA.

 #### Overall impression
-Transformer introduced attention mechanism and successfully applied to
+Transformer introduced attention mechanism and successfully applied to NLP.

-This is replaced by other SOTA methods in NLP such as BERT.
+This is followed up by other SOTA methods in NLP such as BERT, but the idea of using attention module as the basic building block of a neural network is profound.

 Attention, as opposed to memory, has constant length between any two positions.
 Sometimes attention is said to have "perfect memory".